ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 So, if you teach in a "no-voice" environment you have two main choices:

-Do not mistake a "properly run, voice-available" classroom with that of a class taught by a person who resorts to voicing due to lack of talent.
-Some poorly skilled instructors are forced to teach from confusing, non-student friendly textbooks.
+Some poorly skilled and/or inexperienced instructors are required (forced) to teach from confusing, non-student friendly textbooks.
 In an effort to "get by" those instructors end up photocopying and distributing pages out of the "teacher's curriculum" and/or voicing in the classroom to help reduce student frustration and attrition rates (dropouts).

 Cordially,